Ronnyjohan3121/Problem_Set_2_Group_7/README.md

 Stores: Information entries that were used, these databases were recommended by the class tutor and are from the entity DANE - Splicing of the series of employment, poverty and inequality - MESE
 Views: We will display and attach all relevant descriptive tables, graphs and results

+# Some general reminders:

+- It is essential how you write up the document.
+Be sure to be organized and consistent in explaining your equations and findings.
+Make sure that there are no compilation errors.
+- Write understandable code, separating and commenting on each section.
+Coding, like in writing, style is critical for readability.
+If the code is well written, it should be self-contained.
+There is no need to write everything you did.
+I encourage you to follow the [tidyverse style guide](https://style.tidyverse.org/)